Love Is a Long Road (song): Background

-Live performance

-The song became quite popular as a live track, and was played 174 times in concert.
-However, it didn't appear on Petty's last tour, as it was performed for the last time in 2013.

-Review
+Critical reception

-Another one of Petty's late-1980s songs which looks back at a fractured romance, AllMusic describes the song as sounding like a stripped-down version of the Who's classics "Baba O' Riley" and "Won't Get Fooled Again", and one of the most powerful rockers on the album.
-Rolling Stone ranked the song at No. 38 in a list of Petty's 100 greatest songs.
+Another one of Petty's late-1980s songs which looks back at a fractured romance, AllMusic describes the song as sounding like a stripped-down version of the Who's classics "Baba O'Riley" and "Won't Get Fooled Again", and one of the most powerful rockers on the album.

+Rolling Stone ranked the song at No. 38 in a list of Petty's 50 greatest songs.

+Media usage

+In 2023, the song was used in the first trailer for the video game Grand Theft Auto VI.
+It led to a 36,979% increase in streams on Spotify, skyrocketing from less than 5 million to nearly 40 million streams within a span of a few months.